nogibjj/IDS721-TeamProj/README.md

 ## 5. License
-This project is under the Apache License 2.0.
+This project is under the MIT License.